One night in Cancun: Ted Cruz’s disastrous decision to go on vacation during Texas storm crisis

 On Cruz’s trip, at least, almost everyone could agree: “Nope.
 This is politics 101.
 Incredibly stupid move,” tweeted Charlie Spiering, White House correspondent for the conservative Breitbart News.

-The international kerfuffle began organically enough, when photos surfaced online Wednesday night of a masked Cruz and his wife, Heidi Cruz, waiting at a gate to board a flight to Cancun.
+The international kerfuffle began organically enough, when photos surfaced online Wednesday night of a masked Cruz and his wife, Heidi Cruz, at Houston’s George Bush Intercontinental Airport, waiting at a gate to board a flight to Cancun.

 “Well Senator Cruz is flying to Cancun while millions of Texans do not have electricity #Priorities #ThanksforNothingSenator,” wrote one Houston-based Twitter user, above a photo of Cruz looking like any airport traveler in the middle of the coronavirus pandemic.